mooreryan/ocaml_python_bindgen/_docs_src/src/types.md

 let g () = failwith "not implemented: g"
 ```

-So if a user actually calls these functions, the program will throw.
+So if a user actually calls these functions, the program will fail at runtime.